josefutbult-school/D7032E-Exam/README.md

 of the game Boggle with a good software architecture.

 ## Running the program
-This program is implemented in Python.
+This program is implemented in Python for a UNIX based operating system.
 It needs a python interpreter to function, which can be found at `https://www.python.org/downloads/`.
 The root folder of the project is the D7032E-Exam folder, which mean that the program should be ran from there and not the src folder.
 To run the host application, make sure you stand in the D7032E-Exam directory in the command line, and run the following command (for UNIX